The Most Reverend Archbishop Benjamin, Rector

 The Reverend Archdeacon Kirill Sokolov

-Archdeacon C. Kirill Sokolov was baptized as an infant (born 1978) at our sister parish of St. Nicholas in Saratoga, CA. He grew up in a number of parishes including Holy Trinity Cathedral, where his father, Archpriest Victor, served as dean until his repose in 2006.
+Archdeacon C. Kirill Sokolov was baptized as an infant at our sister parish of St. Nicholas in Saratoga, CA. He grew up in a number of parishes including Holy Trinity Cathedral, where his father, Archpriest Victor, served as dean until his repose in 2006.
 Father Kirill was ordained to the Holy Diaconate by Metropolitan Herman in 2004.
-The Holy Synod of Bishops elevated him to the dignity of Protodeacon in 2007, and in 2009, Metropolitan Jonah elevated him to the office of Archdeacon of the Orthodox Church in America.
+The Holy Synod of Bishops elevated him to the dignity of Protodeacon in 2007, and in 2009, to the office of Archdeacon of the Orthodox Church in America.
 A graduate of St. Vladimir's Orthodox Theological Seminary, Archdeacon Kirill also served as Associate Chancellor for Systems and Lecturer in Liturgics there.
-In 2010, Archdeacon Kirill and his family moved back to the Bay Area where he now works as Director of Technology at San Domenico School in San Anselmo.
+In 2010, Archdeacon Kirill and his family moved back to the Bay Area where he now works as Director of Technology & 21st Century Learning at a local school.
 Father Kirill is Director of Diaconal and Late Vocations for the Orthodox Church in America and is Adjunct Instructor in Liturgics at St. Herman Seminary (Kodiak, AK).
 He is regularly invited to lead workshops for clergy, those studying for diaconal ordination, subdeacons, and altar servers.
-The archdeacon is currently enrolled in doctoral studies in organizational leadership at Pepperdine University's Graduate School of Education and Psychology.
+The archdeacon received his educational doctorate in organizational leadership from Pepperdine University's Graduate School of Education and Psychology in 2016.
 Archdeacon Kirill, his wife Sophia, and their three children are grateful to God for the wonderful people that make their fellow parishioners their spiritual family.

 The Reverend Protodeacon Brendan Doss

-Deacon Brendan Doss grew up in Nashville, with a Presbyterian background.
+Protodeacon Brendan Doss grew up in Nashville, with a Presbyterian background.
 In 1988, he was baptized in the Orthodox Church at St Herman of Alaska Mission in Sunnyvale, and in 2002, Metropolitan Laurus of the Russian Orthodox Church Outside of Russia (ROCOR) ordained him to the Holy Diaconate.
 About two years later, Father Brendan received a transfer to the Serbian Patriarchate and began serving at St Seraphim / Protection parish in Santa Rosa, on loan to the Orthodox Church in America.
 In 2006 he asked to be received into the Orthodox Church in America.
 At Archbishop Benjamin’s request, he accepted the honor of serving at Holy Trinity Cathedral, beginning on the Feast of the Ascension, 2006.
 He enjoys music and art, as well as science and understanding how things work.
-Deacon Brendan studied Electrical Engineering at Rice University, with a graduate fellowship in digital signal processing at the University of Erlangen-Nürnberg in Germany.
+Father Brendan studied Electrical Engineering at Rice University, with a graduate fellowship in digital signal processing at the University of Erlangen-Nürnberg in Germany.
 In 2013, the Holy Synod of Bishops elevated Father Brendan to the dignity of Protodeacon.

 Reader Stephen (Robert) Parent, Choir Director